 8. NovoPath 360

 NovoPath 360 enables labs to grow with a comprehensive LIS system in lab setup.
 It provides features like audit trails and workflow management.
-However, the initial setup and customization can be time-intensive, which may not be ideal for labs looking for a quick deployment.
+However, user reviews indicate several operational challenges.
+As an "evolving product," many features are still being imported from the legacy 9.0 system, and users report "occasional bugs" and note that "system performance can sometimes be slow".
+The Query Manager is described as "the most difficult to figure out," and cost concerns are frequently mentioned, with users citing issues with "basic needs, upgrades, etc.".
+The initial setup and customization can be time-intensive, which may not be ideal for labs looking for a quick deployment.

 9. LigoLab LIS & RCM Operating Platform